-Gary Lee Metcalf obituary
+Gary Lee Metcalf Obituary

 Gary was a member of the Union Baptist Church.

 Graveside service 1:00 PM Monday, October 12, 2020 at the Neeley Cemetery with Bro.
 Frank Cunagin and Bro.
 Cheyenne Metcalf officiating.
+Pallbearers were Jamie Baker, David Osborne, Wilburn Metcalf, Brayden Baker, Shane Vickers, Brandon Moore, Jared Smith, Korey Vickers, Kolben Vickers and Jason Elam.
 Lakes Funeral Home was in charge of arrangements. www.lakesfuneralhomemckee.com

 Commented